patchell/OldFrontCad/readme.md

 Move along folks, nothing to see here, move along.

+July 28, 2025
+Fixed a few more bugs.
+Plenty more from where those came from.

 July 20, 2025

 The new version is not complete, and I really could use